Last Updated on June 10, 2026 by Megan Rynearson

 Bryce Canyon also sits at an elevation of 8000 feet, so it is colder and snowier here than the other Utah Mighty 5 National Parks.
 Bryce Canyon looks absolutely magical with a dusting of snow, but be prepared with winter hiking gear if you plan to hike down into the amphitheater during the winter months.

 Parts of the park do close in the winter, but the main area between Sunrise and Bryce Points is open year-round.
+The park shuttle doesn’t run in the winter and crowds will be at their lowest so this can be a good time to visit if you really want to ditch the crowds.

 Summer is the busiest season at Bryce Canyon National Park and it does still get very hot, so I would avoid visiting between June and August if you can.
 April, May, October, and November are great times to visit!